docker/docs/_includes/install-script.md

   sudo usermod -aG docker your-user

-Remember that you have to log out and back in for this to take effect!
+Remember to log out and back in for this to take effect!

 WARNING: Adding a user to the "docker" group grants the ability to run
          containers which can be used to obtain root privileges on the